lerouxl/ELO_layer_image_classification/README.md

 Printing layer ELO images are sliced in sub images of 5mm by 5mm (125px by 125px) and then classified in 5 categories:
 - *powder*: The classified area is unmelted powder.
 - *corner*: The classified area is the border between powder and a part.
-- *porous*: The classified area is a porous part, not enought energy was given to fully melt the powder.
+- *porous*: The classified area is a porous part, not enough energy was given to fully melt the powder.
 - *good*: The classified area was well printed, not defect were detected.
-- *bulging*: The classified area is bulging, too mutch energy was given during the printing.
+- *bulging*: The classified area is bulging, too much energy was given during the printing.

 Two report are generated, the `Classification_chart.html` and the `ELO_area_classification.html`.
 The first one is showing the percentage of each class in a pie chart.